I would like to

 A frenum is a fold of soft tissue that joins the lips, tongue, and cheeks to the jawbone.
 If this fold of soft tissue is excessively long it can result in gaps developing between teeth and also can result in tongue ties.

 Frenectomy is a surgical procedure that involves the removal of this excessively long fold of tissue.
-Below, we have presented a case that we have carried out, demonstrating frenectomy surgical procedure.
+Below, we have presented a surgical frenectomy case that we have carried out at Pearl dental clinic.
+These days instead of using the surgical approach below, we instead use the laser frenectomy technique which does not involve bleeding.

 |This patient presented with a very long midline frenum extending almost to the upper middle crown margins.